DaveyJH/ci-portfolio-one-v4/README.md

 The scheme applied to the home page
 ![Colours Applied](./readme-content/images/mob-col-1.png)

-*Some colors used in the final project may be shades of those listed, generated using [coolors.co](https://coolors.co) or [HTML Color Codes](https://htmlcolorcodes.com/color-picker/)*
+*Some colours used in the final project may be shades of those listed, generated using [coolors.co](https://coolors.co) or [HTML Color Codes](https://htmlcolorcodes.com/color-picker/)*
 ***
 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
 <!-- - Feature 1 - allows users X to achieve Y, by having them fill out Z -->
 1. The header will be visible on all pages and have a maintained style throughout
 >*"As a visitor ... **I would like to be able to navigate easily**"*
-- *the nav menu is accessible at the bottom of the header*
+- *the nav menu is accessible at the bottom of the header and sticks to the top of the page if scrolled*
 ***
 2. The design is made with mobile first in mind
 >*"As a visitor ... **I may use a number of different devices**"*